NIHR Researchfish guidance

 Q. Who will have access to the information entered in Researchfish?

-Identifiable information will be seen by the NIHR Senior Management Team and the Programme Managers at the relevant NIHR Coordinating Centre (NETSCC, CCF, TCC) that manages your award.
+Identifiable information will be seen by the NIHR Senior Management Team and the Programme Managers at the relevant NIHR Coordinating Centre (NETSCC, CCF, Academy) that manages your award.
 Data and analysis will be used for a variety of purposes such as supporting research management processes, and in preparing reports, ministerial briefings and NIHR news stories.
 From May 2018, the NIHR will begin to draw Researchfish data into the NIHR Journals Library website, similar to the RCUK Gateway to Research.
 Award holders are advised to check and update their submission in the knowledge that some of this information (for example, publications, collaborations and partnerships, further funding, engagement activities, PPI) will be shared in the public domain.

 Q. How do you use data from Researchfish?

 We regularly use Researchfish data to help us to respond to requests for information about the NIHR research portfolio.
 We have undertaken detailed analysis of the responses to the 2016 and 2017 NIHR questions relating to the benefits and challenges of involving patients and the public in research.
 This analysis has informed the development of a cross-funder PPI question set that is being used from November 2017.